opentecture/mindmapping/sandbox/opentecture-bookmarks/add-a-line-bookmarks/README.md

 ## Concept

 * Opentecture Bookmarks JSON Lines file creator
-* Open the bookmarks JSON file maintained by your browser
+* Opens the bookmarks JSON file maintained by your browser
-* Extract and display all the JSON bookmarks in the folder and sub-folders
+* Extracts and display all the JSON bookmarks in the select folder and sub-folders
-* Export the data to a JSON Line file
+* Exports the data to a JSON Line file
+* Adds folder to search title and first sub-folder as tags

 ## To Do / Wish List

+* 2019-02-11 ~ Be able to scan a markdown file full of links - such as in an 'awesome list'
+* Handle adding all sub...-folders as tags

 ## Issues